10 Social Media Selling Strategies | The Ultimate Guide to Social Selling

 3. Twitter

 Twitter is a content-sharing platform designed for instant news and tips in posts composed of 280 or fewer characters.
 As well as following friends and contacts, Twitter users like to follow thought leaders, celebrities, and media brands.
 They’re seeking entertainment and information.
-The tweet may be a message within itself, or it may contain a link to an article or blog post.
+The tweet may be a message within itself or contain a link to an article or blog post.
 When linking to external content, it’s a good idea to use bit.ly, as you’ll be able to track the engagement with your post.

 4. Instagram